Securely authenticate users, and create an account in your app for users to log in to.

 When the user attempts to sign in using Sign in with Apple, the following sequence begins:

-You may group apps in your developer account for Sign in with Apple so that the same app across systems, such as iOS, macOS, and Web, only request information from the user the first time they log in.
+You may group apps in your developer account for Sign in with Apple so that the same app across systems such as iOS, macOS, and the web, only requests information the first time the user logs in.
 This allows you to present a simple confirmation to continue, even if the app bundle IDs are different across these systems.

 Authenticate the User and Request Information

 Initialize an authentication session with your app server and associate a client session with an ID token using the